 Avascular Necrosis is a serious condition that requires urgent care.

-If you have Avascular Necrosis or think you may have it, see your family doctor.
-Depending on the cause, you may be referred to an orthopedic surgeon – a specialist in the musculoskeletal system (bones, muscles, and tendons).
+If you have Avascular Necrosis or think you may have it, consult your family doctor.
+Depending on the cause, you may be referred to an orthopedic surgeon, a specialist in the musculoskeletal system (bones, muscles, and tendons).

-If the avascular necrosis is associated with an inflammatory disease such as lupus, you may be referred to a specialist in arthritis and autoimmune diseases called a rheumatologist.
+If the avascular necrosis is associated with an inflammatory disease such as lupus, you may be referred to a rheumatologist, a specialist in arthritis and autoimmune diseases.

-- Learn as much as you can about this condition.
+- Learn as much as you can about avascular necrosis.

 - Attend your doctor’s appointments regularly